adlnet/xAPI-Spec/xAPI-Data.md

 ##### <a name="2.4.3.1">2.4.3.1</a> Use in Language and Semantics of Verbs

 ###### <a name="2.4.3.1.s1"></a>Details

 _Semantics_

-The IRI represented by the Verb Id identifies the particular semantics of a word, not the word itself.
+The IRI represented by the Verb id identifies the particular semantics of a word, not the word itself.

 For example, the English word "fired" could mean different things depending on context, such as "fired(a weapon)", "fired(a kiln)", or "fired(an employee)".
 In this case, an IRI identifies one of these specific meanings.

-The display property has some flexibility in tense.
-While the human-readable portion of the Verb Id will usually use the past tense, if conjugating verbs to another tense within the display property makes most sense for the Statement as a whole, it is allowed.
+The "display" property has some flexibility in tense.
+While the human-readable portion of the Verb id will usually use the past tense, if conjugating verbs to another tense within the "display" property makes the most sense for the Statement as a whole, it is allowed.

 _Language_